-Usage Limitation: The $EpiQuik^{TM}$ Methyl-Histone H3-K9 ChIP kit is for research use only and is not intended for diagnostic or therapeutic application.
+Usage Limitation: The EpiQuikTM ChIP kits are for research use only and are not intended for diagnostic or therapeutic applications.

-Intellectual Property: The EpiQuikTM ChIP kits and method of use contain proprietary technologies by EpigenTek.
-EpiQuikTM is a trademark of EpigenTek, Inc.
+Intellectual Property: The EpiQuikTM ChIP kits and method of use contain proprietary technologies by Epigentek.
+EpiQuikTM is a trademark of Epigentek Group Inc.